 I really value “being my own boss” as the flexibility it offers is amazing.
 It’s also a lot easier to see if what you’re doing is making an impact.
 Although being a business owner makes you a bit of a “jack of all trades” my specialism is marketing.

 Once Hannah has worked her magic and designed a stunning chair, it’s then up to me to make sure people know about it.
 I set about planning how we’re going to do that and once we receive the first sale, the sense of achievement and pride (for all of us) is immense.
 Our chair is sat in someone’s home!

 10. On a scale of 1-10 how hard do you find it to run your own business?

 Some days, like the other day when the printer just wouldn't work for love nor money, it feels like a frustrating 10!
 But thankfully for the most part it’s not too hard.
 When you love what you do it’s easier to accept that running your own business will take a lot of time, effort and dedication and you’re happy to do it.

-Nicola says "This team has an impressive set of business skills behind them; manufacturing and quality control, finance and logistics, interior design and marketing but I'm impressed by the fact that they were willing to get out an learn some of them, even moving country to learn manufacturing and entrepreneurial skills.
+Nicola says "This team has an impressive set of business skills behind them; manufacturing and quality control, finance and logistics, interior design and marketing but I'm impressed by the fact that they were willing to get out and learn some of them, even moving to a new country to learn manufacturing and entrepreneurial skills.
 Starting any small business is time consuming but to do some on a transatlantic basis takes a different level of commitment and communication to keep things going"

 The Girl with The Green Sofa